-The Sudanese government led by Omar al-Bashir and the National Islamist Front (NIF), which was transformed in 1998 to the National Congress Party (NCP), governed over war in the south and west.
-The conflicts produced several peaks of violence against civilians: militia raids into Bahr al Ghazal, 1986-89; the Nuba Mountains attacks that began in 1992 and continue today; systematic targeting in the late 1990s of entire civilian groups who lived in areas where oil was discovered; and genocide in Darfur 2003 – 2005.
+Violence against civilians has been a constant during conflicts in the south and west, notably militia raids into Bahr al Ghazal, 1986-89; the Nuba Mountains attacks that began in 1992 and continue today; systematic targeting in the late 1990s of entire civilian groups who lived in areas where oil was discovered; and genocide in Darfur 2003–2005.

 Entire ethnic groups were targeted by the north, including the Dinka and Nuer in the south, and the Nuba of central Sudan.
 Fighting in 1991-92 between factions of the SPLA also caused significant civilian losses and displacement.
 In Darfur, the primary victims were the Fur, Zaghawa, and Masalit.